 It is important to give children information simply and truthfully, in words they understand.
 Tell them that they will be going to hospital and what they may expect to happen there.

 Reassure your child that someone will be able to stay with them in hospital.

 A prepared child will find it easier to cope with their hospital experience.
-See information about helping your child manage their treatment.

 What should I find out before my child's hospital visit?